top of page

 Xander became dizzy at the new information.
 “How do you know any of this?”

 “I’ve never been there, of course, but I’ve been here a long time and overheard plenty.”
-The boy moved away from the gap and returned to his spot in the corner.
-He pushed his blonde hair aside, then looked at Xander.
+He moved away from the gap and returned to his spot in the corner, pushed his blonde hair aside, then looked at Xander.
 “You seemed to sleep through your first night, despite all the commotion.”

 “I wasn’t here—I mean, I wasn’t aware there was commotion.”